 Quick access to, and immediate availability of, epinephrine to respond to anaphylaxis emergencies are essential.
 It is the parent's responsibility to provide at least one or two epinephrine auto-injectors and any emergency medication for a child with food allergies if they are prescribed by a doctor.
 It is the school's responsibility to store epinephrine autoinjectors and emergency medication in a place that can be reached quickly and easily, and to delegate and train staff to give epinephrine in response to allergic reactions.
-Stock epinephrine auto injectors at the Innovation Center are kept in the health room and in the automated external defibrillator (AED) machine box in the lunchroom by the gym.
+Summitview stores stock epinephrine auto-injectors in the health room and in the first floor automated external defibrillator (AED) machine box outside the gym.

-3. Ensure that epinephrine is used when needed and immediately 911 is called.
+3. Ensure that epinephrine is used when needed and 911 is called immediately.

 Delays in using epinephrine have resulted in near fatal and fatal food allergy reactions in schools.
 In a food allergy emergency, trained staff should give epinephrine immediately.
 Early and appropriate administration of epinephrine can temporarily stop allergic reactions and provide the critical time needed to get medical help from emergency medical services.